SCMGuruLLC/betsy/README.md

 Each branch is developed until they all reach a common design goal and are stable.
 It is at this point that a release is made for each.
-Which branch you chooses to install from is depends on your requirements.
+Which branch you chooses to install from depends on your requirements.

 ## How to Install Betsy